Having to do a vacuum leak repair, is more common than you would think.

 Vacuum Leak Repair At Intake Manifold Gasket

 When replacing the gasket always ask if there is an upgraded gasket available.
-There are many aftermarket gasket suppliers that have made what they call a problem solver gasket.
-Also, Confirm if you need to replace the bolts as many are torque to yield on time use bolts.
+Consequently, there are many aftermarket gasket suppliers; that have made what they call a problem solver gasket.
+Also, confirm if you need to replace the bolts.
+Consequently, many are torque to yield and only have a one time use bolts.

 Power Brake Booster Leak

 First, make sure it is actually the booster and not; just the hose or check valve that is leaking.
 If it is the booster it is best to just replace it.

 - Fuel pressure regulators